fieldtrip/website/development/realtime/ctf.md

     ctf2ft_v3 hostname:port:flags:decimation:channels

-where ''flags'' can be any combination of **R**, which enables writing the ''.res4'' file into the FieldTrip buffer header, **E** which enables sending events as decoded from the trigger channels, and **G** which enables multiplying the samples by the correct gain values, and consequently writing out single precision floating point numbers instead of the default 32bit integers. ''Decimation'' needs to be a positive integer number, and ''channels'' is a comma-separated list of channel labels, or a star (*) for sending all channels.
+where "flags" can be any combination of **R**, which enables writing the ".res4" file into the FieldTrip buffer header, **E** which enables sending events as decoded from the trigger channels, and **G** which enables multiplying the samples by the correct gain values, and consequently writing out single precision floating point numbers instead of the default 32bit integers.
+"Decimation" needs to be a positive integer number, and "channels" is a comma-separated list of channel labels, or a star (*) for sending all channels.
 However, it is important to note that *no\* lowpass filtering is applied before decimation, that is, you have to use the hardware filters (setup in Acq) to use this option.

     ctf2ft_v3 -:1972:RE:1:*

 Actually you can have multiple definitions and stream different parts of the data to different buffers.
-For example, the following call will spawn a local FieldTrip buffer on port 1972, which will receive all channels, the ''.res4'' header, and events (but data is kept at 32-bit integers), and in addition stream out 4x downsampled and scaled head-localization channels to a buffer on the lab-meg001 computer (also port=1972
+For example, the following call will spawn a local FieldTrip buffer on port 1972, which will receive all channels, the ".res4" header, and events (but data is kept at 32-bit integers), and in addition stream out 4x downsampled and scaled head-localization channels to a buffer on the lab-meg001 computer (also port=1972

     ctf2ft_v3 -:1972:RE:1:*
     lab-meg001:1972:G:4:HLC0011,HLC0012,HLC0013,HLC0021,HLC0022,HLC0023,HLC0031,HLC0032,HLC0033